 The DoseLogix Story

-It seems fitting that DoseLogix’s highly acclaimed, top-selling product is best known for its distinctive “CLICK.”
+It seems fitting that DoseLogix’s highly acclaimed, top-selling topical dosing applicator is best known for its distinctive “CLICK.”
 Since its inception in 2007 most everything has, indeed, clicked for Topi-CLICK®.

 DoseLogix’s innovative, easy-to-use Topi-CLICK has become the applicator-of-choice for an ever-increasing list of pharmacists, doctors and patient advocates.